do turtles hiss? turtlevoice

 final words:

 While it is interesting to know that turtles hiss when they are angry or afraid, there is not much practical application for this information.
-If you find yourself in close proximity to an angry or frightened turtle, it is best to give it some space!
+If you find yourself near an angry or frightened turtle, it is best to give it some space!